aryanjassal/transcodine/README.md

 key then unlocks a key encryption key, or KEK for short.
-This middle-man exists to prevent re-encrypting either the bins or the database storing all the keys, as updating the password would mean a complete rehash of everything that the hash was used for as a key, otherwise everything is encrypted forever.
+This middle-man exists to prevent re-encrypting either the bins or the database storing all the keys, as updating the password would mean a complete rehash of everything that the hash was used for as a key, otherwise all the encrypted data will be lost forever.

-### Agent State Management
+### Agent Management

-Previously, the agent was being kept unlocked via an unlock token stored in a temporary directory, but that led to security vulnerabilities as without communicating with an agent, a hash can be used to synthesize the unlock token.
+Previously, the agent was being kept unlocked via an unlock token stored in a temporary directory, but that led to a security vulnerability.
+The unlock token needs to be encrypted and not hashed, so it can be decrypted at runtime with a known key, but if the unlock is achievable without entering a password to unlock the encrypted database, then the unlock token can be easily forged to falsely unlock a user session.

-In favour of enhancing security, each command now requires entering the password instead of saving an unlocked state.
+In favor of enhancing security, each command requires entering the password instead.
+This allows for the password itself to be used as the input key to derive decryption hashes,so a bad actor can obtain the password hashes and salts, but without having access to the raw password, they will be unable to do anything with it.

-### Password Reset
+### Bin Management

-This is the stage where the KEK is re-encrypted to prevent rehashing of the entire tracked state.
+Each bin contains a 40-byte global header.
+This header stores a public decryption key.
+The paired private key is stored in an encrypted database which is only opened by using the original password as the key.
+All the data after the global header is encrypted via AES-CTR.
+A magic string is stored immediately after the global header which will read `UNLOCKED` if the decryption was successful.

+To store a file, it needs a new header.
+The file header contains the size of the file path and the size of the data.
+This allows for the file paths and data to be dynamic and to not waste storage space in each header block for a file name which would often undershoot the reserved space and might overshoot the allowed space as well.

+Immediately following the file header, the file path and the file data is located.
+Note that the file path must be null-terminated.
+This does not apply to the file data.

+The file paths are stored as fully-qualified paths, meaning the files are not grouped by directories by architecture and needs to be done manually at parse-time.
+This also introduces a limitation where empty directories cannot be made, they can only be made implicitly via file creation.

+To minimise the impact of the bins in memory, the archive must be streamed to decrypt it.
+This streaming requires the archive to be written to a temporary directory, completely unlocked.
+This can be taken advantage of by malicious actors.
+Moreover, if the program crashed unexpectedly, chances are that the archive will remain decrypted.
+It needs to be manually cleaned up and does reflect a security breach.

 ### Notes